MNSGC-Ballooning/Vent5/README.txt

 List of changes:
 (add new lines to top of list whenever changes are made
 --------------------Format--------------------
-Date of Update:
+Date of Update: 7/27/22
-Editor:
+Editor: Seyon
-Changes to code:
+Changes to code: Cleaned up code, ready to share
 --->
-Emulated flight tested (y/n):
+Emulated flight tested (y/n): not needed Notes/Observations:
-Notes/Observations:
 --->
 Future suggestions or plans for changes: